LucasCdS/attitude-estimation/README.md

 * **accel_y_axis** is an integer number representing the y-axis reading of the accelerometer in [mg]
 * **accel_z_axis** is an integer number representing the z-axis reading of the accelerometer in [mg]

+In the context of this project, **g** is the Earth's gravity acceleration.

 ### Attitude Estimation Data

 The output attitude estimation data file contains attitude estimation data whose lines follow the format: